 Will the recent negative trend continue leading up to its next earnings release, or is Helmerich & Payne due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Helmerich & Payne's Fiscal Q2 Results Improve Y/Y
+Helmerich & Payne's Fiscal Q3 Results Improve Y/Y

-Helmerich & Payne posted adjusted quarterly earnings of 66 cents a share, comfortably surpassing the Zacks Consensus Estimate of 38 cents and turning around from the year-ago adjusted loss of 5 cents.
+Helmerich & Payne posted adjusted quarterly earnings of 40 cents a share, surpassing the Zacks Consensus Estimate of 35 cents and turning around from the year-ago adjusted loss of a penny.

-Operating revenues of $720.9 million outpaced the Zacks Consensus Estimate of $714 million and surged around 25% from the year-ago level.
+Moreover, operating revenues of $688 million outpaced the Zacks Consensus Estimate of $683 million and increased 6% from the year-ago level.

-U.S. Land: During the quarter, operating revenues totaled $622.2 million, up 28.9% year over year as revenue days increased 13.9% and average rig revenue per day rose 12%.
-The Zacks Consensus Estimate for operating revenues at the company’s dominant unit in fiscal second quarter of 2019 was $606 million.
+U.S. Land: During the quarter, operating revenues totaled $591.5 million, up 10.2% year over year, as average rig revenue per day rose 10.3% to $26,155.
+The Zacks Consensus Estimate for fiscal third-quarter 2019 operating revenues for the company’s dominant unit was $577 million.

-Notably, rig utilization was 75%, up from the year-ago level of 63%.
-However, daily average rig revenues came in lower than the year-ago figure, while rig expense per day rose 7.7%.
-Consequently, the average rig margin per day moved down 43% year over year and segmental profits decreased to $4.5 million from $5.4 million in the prior-year quarter.
+Daily average rig revenues increased 12.3% from the year-ago figure, while rig expense per day scaled down 11%.
+Consequently, the average rig margin per day jumped a whopping 165% year over year to $12,421, surpassing the Zacks Consensus Estimate of $10,000.
+In addition, segmental profits increased to $5.1 million from $3.8 million in the prior-year quarter.

-International Land: Helmerich & Payne’s International Land operations generated revenues of $50.8 million, down slightly from $52.5 million in the prior-year quarter on lower average rig revenue per day.
+International Land: Helmerich & Payne’s International Land operations generated revenues of $46.3 million, down from $63.3 million in the prior-year quarter on lower average rig revenue per day.

-H&P Technologies: In late November 2018, Helmerich & Payne announced the creation of its new segment ‘H&P Technologies’ to reflect the recently acquired rig technology companies –MagVar and Motive Drilling – along with Angus Jamieson Consulting, which is an industry leader in wellbore positioning.
+H&P Technologies: In late November 2018, Helmerich & Payne had announced the creation of its new segment ‘H&P Technologies’ to reflect the recently acquired rig technology companies — MagVar and Motive Drilling — along with Angus Jamieson Consulting, which is an industry leader in wellbore positioning.

-The segment witnessed strong demand during the quarter, leading to revenues of $10.1 million, up 61% from the year-ago figure.
+Courtesy of strong demand during the quarter, the segment generated revenues of $9.3 million, up 22% from the year-ago figure.
 Higher revenues were partly offset by increasing operating expenses and depreciation.
-Overall, segmental loss of $7.9 million was slightly narrower than the year-ago loss of $8.5 million.
+Overall, segmental loss of $8.8 million was narrower than the year-ago loss of $9.1 million.

 Capital Expenditure & Balance Sheet

-Coming to the offshore segment, Helmerich & Payne expects average rig margin per day within $9,500-$10,500 in third-quarter fiscal 2019 and revenue days to edge up 1% sequentially.
+Coming to the offshore segment, Helmerich & Payne expects average rig margin per day within $12,000-$13,000 in fourth-quarter fiscal 2019 and revenue days to edge up 1% sequentially.

-However, international land segment revenue days will likely decrease 1% sequentially.
-Average rig margin per day is expected within $9,000-$10,000.
+However, international land segment revenue days will likely witness a slight increase sequentially.
+Average rig margin per day is expected within $7,500-$8,500.

 How Have Estimates Been Moving Since Then?

-At this time, Helmerich & Payne has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Helmerich & Payne has a strong Growth Score of A, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Helmerich & Payne has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Helmerich & Payne has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report